mccurdyc/www/content/books/zen-and-the-art-of-motorcycle-maintenance.md

 A worker with a "forced mechanized existence" is someone who has little say in the work that they do; they are commanded, similar to a robot.
 Similarly, they are optimized to simply finish the work, not overachieve.
-I've heard it a few times from people that they "put in their time" and just work for the money.
-While I absolutely think that it is important to "pace" oneself, I think there is an important distinction to be made about one's attitude _while_ doing work.
-I believe you can be extremely passionate toward something and deliberately restrain yourself as to conserve energy and enthusiasm i.e., avoid burnout.

 "Caring" is self-identifying with what it is that one's doing.
 "When one has this feeling, then [they] also [see] the inverse side of caring, Quality itself" a "material reflection